Learning-based Efficient Graph Similarity Computation via Multi-Scale Convolutional Set Matching: Introduction

 \section{Introduction}

-Recent years have seen growing importance of graph-based applications in the domains of chemistry, bioinformatics, recommender systems, social network study, program static analysis, etc. One of the fundamental problems related to graphs is the computation of distance/similarity between two graphs, which is a core operation for graph similarity search and graph database analysis.
-Among various definitions of graph distance/similarity, GED \cite{bunke1983distance} is one of the most widely adopted metrics.
-Besides its popularity in graph similarity search \cite{wang2012efficient,liang2017similarity}, GED has also been adopted in graph classification \cite{riesen2008iam,riesen2009approximate}, handwriting recognition \cite{fischer2013fast}, image indexing \cite{xiao2008hmm}, etc. However, the computation of the GED between two graphs is known to be NP-complete \cite{bunke1998graph}, and even state-of-the-art algorithms cannot reliably compute the exact GED within reasonable time between graphs with more than 16 nodes \cite{blumenthal2018exact}.
+Recent years we have witnessed the growing importance of graph-based applications in the domains of chemistry, bioinformatics, recommender systems, social network study, static program analysis, etc. One of the fundamental problems related to graphs is the computation of distance/similarity between two graphs.
+It not only is a core operation in graph similarity search and graph database analysis~\cite{zeng2009comparing,wang2012efficient}, but also plays a significant role in a wide range of applications.
+For example, in computer security, similarity between binary functions is useful for plagiarism and malware detection~\cite{xu2017neural}; in anomaly detection, similarity between communication graphs could help identify network intrusions from the graph-based connection records~\cite{noble2003graph}; in social network analysis, similarity between different user message graphs may reveal interesting behavioral patterns ~\cite{koutra2013deltacon}.

-Faced with the great significance yet huge difficulty of computing the exact GED between two graphs, a flurry of approximate algorithms have been proposed with a trade-off between speed and accuracy.
-However, these methods usually require rather complicated design and implementation based on discrete optimization or combinatorial search.
-The time complexity is usually polynomial or even sub-exponential in the number of nodes in the graphs, such as HED \cite{fischer2015approximation}, Hungarian \cite{riesen2009approximate}, VJ \cite{fankhauser2011speeding}, A*-Beamsearch (Beam) \cite{neuhaus2006fast}, etc.

-In this paper, we propose a novel approach to speed up the GED computation.
-Instead of directly computing the approximate similarities, our solution turns it into a \emph{learning} problem.
-Specifically, we design an end-to-end model based on Convolutional Neural Networks (CNN) that predicts the similarity between two graphs.
-During training, the parameters involved in this function will be learned by minimizing the difference between the predicted similarity scores and the ground truth, where each training data point is a pair of graphs together with their true similarity score, transformed and normalized from their pre-computed exact GED.
-During testing, we feed the neural network with any pair of graphs and obtain a predicted similarity score.
-We name such approach as \emph{\textbf{GSimCNN}}, i.e., \emph{\underline{G}}raph \emph{\underline{Sim}}ilarity Computation via \emph{\underline{C}}onvolutional \emph{\underline{N}}eural \emph{\underline{N}}etworks.

-\model enjoys the key advantage of efficiency due to the nature of neural network computation.
-As for effectiveness, CNNs have been successfully applied to natural language sentence matching \cite{hu2014convolutional,he2016pairwise}.
-Similar to these studies, one can first transform each node into an embedding, and graph similarity computation essentially becomes a two-set matching problem, where each node in the set is represented by an embedding vector.
-By forming a similarity matrix between these two sets via computing the inner products for every pair of node embeddings in the two graphs, a deep and non-linear transformation, such as CNN, then is expected to output a matching score between two graphs.
-The whole idea is illustrated in Fig. \ref{fig:intro}.